wieluk/psychopy_linux_installer/README.md

 **Note:**

-- Ubuntu 18.04 does not work with the default (latest) PsychoPy version.
-It fails to install pyqt6.
+- Ubuntu 18.04 and Debian 11 do not work with the default (latest) PsychoPy version.
+They fail to install pyqt6.
 Use PsychoPy version 2023.2.3 or lower.
-- Debian 11 requires an extra manual command after installation: `export QT_QPA_PLATFORM=xcb`.

 ## Important Information